 Educational Studies Major

-Through field experiences at local elementary schools, practicums, and education conferences, you will receive insights on the most effective teaching techniques and development tools for children.
-Invest your life into researching and implementing better school practices for future generations.
+Through school field experiences, practicums, and education conferences, you will invest your life into researching and implementing better educational practices for future generations.

 Completing teaching practicums at a school, youth-related ministries, or other education-related workplaces will give you hands-on experience with children under the guidance of professionals.